Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <span class='anchor' id='students'></span>
 <h1 style="color:#1155A0; font-size:1.5em; font-weight:bold;">Students</h1>

-I'm honored to have participated in the supervision of these excellent students:
+I'm honored to have participated in the supervision of these excellent students: <br>
 - Q. Zhang, Intern Student, KTH Royal Institute of Technology, Sweden (LLMs on multimedia understanding)<br>
 - J. Liang, Intern Student, Huazhong University of Science and Technology (LLMs on multimedia understanding)<br>
 - F. Li, Master Student, Huazhong University of Science and Technology (LLMs on Byte-domain understanding)<br>